amponce/tubebuddy-twitter-feed-prototype/README.md

 TubeBuddy JSON, AXIOS, REACT

-This project is a working prototype and is currently deployed on Heroku [DEMO](https://tubebuddy-notify.herokuapp.com/)
+This project is a working prototype in progress.
+A Demo is currently deployed on Heroku [DEMO](https://tubebuddy-notify.herokuapp.com/)

 ### clone the repo: